Dresden, Ontario: Events

 Regular events include a "Show & Shine" for classic cars, and weekly concerts in the summer in the Rotary Memorial Gardens.
 In the spring, in a ceremony organised by the Dresden & District Horticultural Society, memorial and tribute trees are planted in parkland to commemorate the lives of people from Dresden and the surrounding area.
 Each year, a Terry Fox Run takes place on the second Sunday after Labour Day, and 1 August, Emancipation Day, is celebrated.

 Inductions into the Dresden Sports Hall of Fame are made every two years in a ceremony at the Ken Houston Memorial Agricultural Centre.

 A Guest Worker Appreciation Day, welcoming Jamaican and other seasonal workers for the tomato-canning season, was held for the first time in August 2023.
 In early fall, an "Art in the Park" arts-and-crafts show takes place in the Tony Stranak Conservation Area.

 Black History Month, a time for reflection and an opportunity to celebrate the contributions and achievements of Black Canadians, takes place in February, with events and programs in Dresden's schools and at the Josiah Henson Museum of African-Canadian History.
 The National Day for Truth and Reconciliation, colloquially known by its original name of Orange Shirt Day, is observed on 30 September.
 It recognises the impact and legacy of the Indian residential school system on First Nations, Inuit and Métis peoples.
 Remembrance Day is observed on 11 November: it commemorates the war dead, military veterans, and those who continue to serve Canada during times of war, conflict, and peace.

 Towards Christmas, there is a "Christmas House" tour, the ceremonial illumination of a "Tree of Tribute" to honour loved ones, and a Christmas night market.
 A night market is also held in the summer, and shops, entertainment venues and cultural amenities open late, year-round, on "Merry & Bright Thursday Nights".

 Sports

 Dresden has several sports fields, a skateboard park, a lawn bowling green, and a community swimming pool.
 The Ken Houston Memorial Agricultural Centre is the home arena of the Dresden Jr. Kings junior ice hockey team.

 Harness races are held at the Dresden Raceway in the warmer months.
 The Raceway has a half-mile (800 m) oval track with a grandstand, and offers a range of betting and dining options.
 The track is also used to train pacer and trotter horses, and for occasional demolition derbies and truck and tractor pulls.

 Dresden Fair

 The Dresden Fair, with an exhibition, a cattle show, and a midway, takes place over three successive days towards the end of July each year.
-It has been held, in one form or another, for 150 years.
+It has been held, in one form or another, since 1875.